1st Edition

 Joris Van Ouytsel, Chelly Maes, and Laura Vandenbosch

-Rebecca Densley, McCall Booth, and Jane Shawcroft
+Rebecca Lin Densley, McCall Booth, and Jane Shawcroft

-13. Technology-Facilitated Sexual Violence among Adolescents: Prevalence, Age and Gender Differences, Changes over Time, and Mental Health Outcomes
+13. Technology-Facilitated Sexual Violence Among Adolescents: Prevalence, Age and Gender Differences, Changes Over Time, and Mental Health Outcomes

-Jone Martínez-Bacaicoa, Mariana Alonso, Manuel Gámez-Guadix
+Jone Martínez-Bacaicoa, Mariana Alonso-Fernández, and Manuel Gámez-Guadix

 14. Section 2 Commentary

-Stacey J. T. Hust, Rebecca Ortiz and Jessica Fitts Willoughby
+Stacey J. T. Hust, Rebecca Ortiz, and Jessica Fitts Willoughby

 Section 3: Adolescents as Engagers and Creators: Opportunities for Media Education and Advocacy